zerone0x/zerone0x.github.io/content/2023-08-30-ieltspeaking.md

 ### location

-price - rent, life pace, relax/stress, convient, transport, need, young ppl, family,
+price - rent, life pace, relax/stress, convenient, transport, need, young ppl, family,

 ### time

 old time, modern life
-technology changes a lot, it makes life more convient, but it brings the bad impact too, too addicted with internet, lack of the interaction with nature, make ppl feel depressed easily. old time, not rich in the material part, but the spirtual life. so maybe the percent of depression is less than nowdays
+technology changes a lot, it makes life more convenient, but it brings the bad impact too, too addicted with internet, lack of the interaction with nature, make ppl feel depressed easily. old time, not rich in the material part, but the spiritual life. so maybe the percent of depression is less than nowadays

 ## trip